 Mice are tiny.
-That makes it difficult to find them, difficult to see them, and difficult to catch them.
+That makes it difficult to find them, difficult to see them, and challenging to catch them.

-When you are looking to get rid of mice in your home, you need to know some of the most common mouse trap mistakes, so you can avoid making them!
+When you are looking to get rid of mice in your home, you need to know some of the most common mouse trap mistakes to avoid making them!

 This knowledge will help you in your goal to have a mice free home!

 7 Common Mistakes People Make When Setting Mouse Traps